 Whether you're visiting Barcelona in northeastern Spain or traveling to the sunny Canary Islands, April is a great time to plan a vacation to Spain, though the weather and events vary by region.

 Along with warmer weather—and despite a few spring showers—you can also expect cities across the country will take the opportunity to host a variety of seasonal events, festivals, and parties including the week-long Semana Santa and Easter celebrations.

 When picking out where to go in Spain in April, it really comes down to what you want to do and what you want to see during your travel.
 All of Spain's best cities are relatively warm this time of year, but you should be sure to check out the regional weather before you go.

 Spain Weather in April

 Depending on where you're staying during your trip to Spain, you're likely to experience vastly different weather no matter what time of year you visit.
-However, the high and low temperatures for the entire country during the month of April stay near 62 and 47 F and Spain only sees about five days of rain during the month, on average.
+However, the climate around the entire country is usually comfortably warm throughout April, getting gradually warmer as the month progresses.

 What to Pack